Non Executive Directors

 - Others (SME and below Specialist)

 Your final list of Intermediaries will include a number of eminent firms that you would not otherwise have thought of approaching.
-Compiling this list needs to include other Intermediaries that your research indicates they might come across NED opportunities.
+Compiling this list needs to include other Intermediaries that your research indicates might come across NED opportunities.
 This is a bit of a slog – but it does work.
 Your final list may well include established Management Consultancies, Law Firms, the larger firms of accountants – and also selected smaller ones, professional associations who can and do effect introductions.

 - Knowledge of the business which is gained over time